HeartlessVeteran2/Project-Myriad/README.md

 - **Unified Library:** Manage your local files and online sources all in one place.
 - **The Vault:** A powerful, offline-first manager for your local manga (`.cbz`, `.cbr`) and anime files.
+- **Drag-and-Drop Upload:** Easily add new manga by dragging `.cbz` or `.zip` files onto the dashboard.
+- **Progress Tracking:** Resume reading where you left off, with per-series progress bars and "Continue Reading" buttons.
+- **Edit & Delete:** Rename or remove series directly from the dashboard.
+- **Search & Sort:** Quickly find and organize your collection.
+- **Responsive Gallery:** View your collection in a modern, mobile-friendly grid.
+- **Reader:** Read manga with keyboard navigation, thumbnails, and progress tracking.
-- **The Browser:** An extensible system to browse and read/watch from various online sources.
+- **The Browser:** An extensible system to browse and read/watch from various online sources. *(Planned)*
-- **AI-Powered Discovery:** Get recommendations based on art style, your reading habits, and more.
+- **AI-Powered Discovery:** Get recommendations based on art style, your reading habits, and more. *(Planned)*
-- **Community Focused:** Share collections, build collaborative guides, and enjoy your hobbies with others.
+- **Community Focused:** Share collections, build collaborative guides, and enjoy your hobbies with others. *(Planned)*

 ---